 No places ware specifically dedicated to TP beneficiaries in reception centres.
+Aside from Identitá, the national agency issuing residence permits, there is no centralised authority monitoring the housing situation of TP beneficiaries

-TP applicants and holders generally used hotels and private accommodation, as most had contacts here in Malta (being family or friends).
+In 2022, TP applicants and holders generally used hotels and private accommodation, as most had contacts here in Malta (being family or friends).
 These were not coordinated or in any way related to the general reception scheme and entirely private initiatives.

-Although there were no formal obstacles to accessing open reception centres, TP applicants and holders refused to be accommodated in them due to abysmal living conditions
+Although there were no formal obstacles to accessing open reception centres, NGOs working with the Ukrainian community reported that TP applicants and holders refused to be accommodated in open receptions centres due to the poor living conditions these offer.